SemShareKV: Efficient KVCache Sharing for Semantically Similar Prompts via Token-Level LSH Matching: Methodology

 \subsubsection{{{Impact from Position Encoding in KVCache}}}

 The second challenge is that LSH-based token rearrangement disrupts position encoding in the precomputed KV cache, affecting the KV matrices from the prefill phase.
-Previous studies~\citep{Gao2024CostEfficientLL} have discussed the impact of different position encoding strategies, suggesting that RoPE can be excluded from KVCache by applying it after storage, as illustrated in Figure~\ref{fig:disentangle_pos_kvcache}.
-In evaluating the role of RoPE in the E cache, we compared three configurations of KVCache: (i) \textbf{with position encoding}, the standard setting where RoPE is applied before storing KVCache; (ii) \textbf{without position encoding}, where RoPE is not applied during storage; and (iii) \textbf{without position encoding but reapplied}, where RoPE is omitted during storage but reapplied after LSH-based reordering.
-Ideally, the rearranged KVCache should closely match the ground-truth KVCache for the target prompt.
+Previous studies~\citep{Gao2024CostEfficientLL} have discussed the impact of different position encoding strategies, suggesting that RoPE can be excluded from KV cache by applying it after storage, as illustrated in Figure~\ref{fig:disentangle_pos_kvcache}.
+In evaluating the role of RoPE in the E cache, we compared three configurations of KV cache: (i) \textbf{With position encoding}, the standard setting where RoPE is applied before storing KV cache; (ii) \textbf{Without position encoding}, where RoPE is not applied during storage; and (iii) \textbf{Wthout position encoding but reapplied}, where RoPE is omitted during storage but reapplied after LSH-based reordering.
+Ideally, the rearranged KV cache should closely match the ground-truth KV cache for the target prompt.
 To quantify the deviation, we compute the \(L_2\) norm between the rearranged and ground-truth caches.
 As shown in Figure~\ref{fig:kv_dev}, KV cache with position encoding has the lowest deviation, followed by the version without position encoding, while the configuration with reapplied RoPE gives the highest deviation.
 This highlights the importance of storing KV pairs after RoPE is applied.
-Ensuring consistent position encoding between the E and KV cache is essential for the LLM to fully leverage them and achieve optimal generation quality.
+Ensuring consistent position encoding between the E and KV cache is essential for LLMs to fully leverage them and achieve optimal generation quality.